 - While sitting in the operator's seat, engage the parking brake, make sure the PTO switch is disengaged, and the ground speed control levers are locked in the neutral position. - 2.
-Insert the key into the ignition switch and turn it to the START position. - 3.
-The throttle will self-adjust to idle when starting.
-After the engine starts allow the engine to warm.
-Warm up the engine by running it for at least a minute before engaging the PTO switch or driving the unit. - 4.
-After warming the engine always operate the unit at FULL throttle when mowing.
+A warm engine may not require choking.
+Set the engine throttle control to FAST throttle position.
+Then fully close the choke by pulling the knob OUT fully. - 3.
+Insert the key into the ignition switch and turn it to the START position. - 4.
+After the engine starts, gradually open the choke (push knob down fully).
+Reduce to half throttle speed and allow engine to warm.
+Warm up the engine by running it for at least a minute before engaging the PTO switch or driving the unit. - After warming the engine always operate the unit at FULL throttle when mowing.